|System(s): Sega 32X|

 |Genre: Racing, 2D Platform|

-Chaotix (カオティクス), known as Knuckles' Chaotix on western packaging, is a "Sonic"-related game released for the Sega 32X in early 1995.
+Chaotix (カオティクス), known as Knuckles' Chaotix on western packaging, is a Sonic the Hedgehog-related game released for the Sega 32X in early 1995.
 It gives the newly introduced Knuckles the Echidna the starring role, alongside a new group of characters informally known as the "Chaotix", collectively stopping Dr. Eggman and Metal Sonic from havesting the power of the Chaos Rings.

-Chaotix is the only 32X outing for the Sonic universe (although Sonic X-treme was once tipped for a 32X release) and is widely considered to be a black sheep in the Sonic family.
-Many of its characters and concepts have not been seen in a Sonic game since, and the game has not been officially re-released since 1995.
+Chaotix is the only 32X outing for the Sonic universe (although Sonic X-treme was once tipped for a 32X release) and is considered to be a black sheep in the Sonic family.
+Many of its concepts have not been seen in a Sonic game since, and the game was only officially rereleased once, through GameTap briefly in 2007.

 According the game's Japanese manual, a mysterious island rose from the sea shortly after the events of Sonic & Knuckles.
 Doctor Eggman discovered the island, and found a mysterious ring inscribed with descriptions of the Chaos Rings, ancient Rings infused with Chaos Emerald energy.
 In order to find these Rings, Eggman built his base, the Newtrogic High Zone, on the island.
 Mighty the Armadillo, Espio the Chameleon, Vector the Crocodile, and Charmy Bee also arrived at the island, and ended up being captured by Eggman and Metal Sonic, and placed in Eggman's Combi Catcher machine.
 Knuckles, curious about the strange island, goes there as well, and manages to rescue Espio.
 The two then go on to stop Eggman from getting the Chaos Rings.